StarKRE22/Atomic/Docs/BestPractices/OverrideEntityFactoriesWithBakers.md

 }
 ```

-To override unit configuration on a scene we can define a specific type of the baker
+To override unit configuration in a scene, a specific type of Baker can be defined:

 ```csharp
 public abstract class UnitBaker : SceneEntityBaker<IUnitEntity>
 {
     [SerializeField]
     private UnitFactory _factory;

     protected sealed override IUnitEntity Create()
     {
         IUnitEntity entity = _factory.Create();